Waste Management, Inc.: History

 When a new CEO took charge of the company in 1997, he ordered a review of the company's accounting practices in 1997.
-In 1998 Waste Management restated its 1992-1997 earnings by $1.7 billion, making it the largest restatement in history.
+In 1998 Waste Management restated its 1992–1997 earnings by $1.7 billion, making it the largest restatement in history.

 In 1998 Waste Management merged with USA Waste Services, Inc. USA Waste Services CEO John E. Drury retained the chairmanship and CEO position of the combined company.
 Waste Management then relocated its headquarters from Chicago to Houston.
 The merged company retained the Waste Management brand.
 In late 1999, John Drury stepped down as chairman due to brain surgery.
 Rodney R. Proto then took the position of chairman and CEO.
 That year also brought trouble for the newly expanded company in the form of an accounting scandal.

 In November 1999, turn-around CE was brought in to help Waste Management recover.
 The company has since implemented new technologies, safety standards, and operational practices.

 On July 14, 2008, Waste Management offered a $34 per share all-cash bid to acquire arch-competitor Republic Services, Inc. On August 11, 2008, the bid was raised to $37 per share.
 On August 15, 2008, Republic Services, Inc. denied Waste Management's bid for a second time.
 On October 13, 2008, Waste Management withdrew its bid for Republic Services, citing financial market turmoil.

-In January 2009, a global economic crisis forced Waste Management to aggressively reduce and restructure its corporate workforce.

-On February 7, 2010, CBS debuted a new TV series called Undercover Boss after the Super Bowl.
-Waste Management COO Lawrence O'Donnell III participated in this first episode and got a chance to see up close the inner workings of the company he helped run.
-O'Donnell left Waste Management on July 1, 2010.

 In 2015, Winters Brothers assumed all of WM's operations in Connecticut and New York (excluding New York City, and continues to service these regions under contract with WM.

-Waste Management sponsored the #14 car of Sterling Marlin from 2006 until 2007 in the NASCAR Sprint Cup Series.

-Rebranding to WM

-In February 2022, Waste Management announced the company would be rebranding to be referred to simply as WM.
-This came with an increased emphasis on sustainability and environmental services, and not just waste collection and disposal.
+In February 2022, Waste Management CEO Jim Fish announced that the company would officially shorten its trade name to "WM" as part of a rebranding to emphasize its growing focus on sustainability and environmental services, including compressed natural gas and landfill gas utilization.

+In May 2024 WM announced a deal to acquire Illinois-based medical waste and paper shredding company Stericycle for $7.2 billion.
+The acquisition of Stericycle was completed in November 2024.